Learn more about everything crypto tax in our guide: Get help with cryptocurrency tax filing.

-The example trades above are problematic because the user had only bought 10 BNB and is now selling 20 BNB.
+However, the example trades above are problematic because the user had only bought 10 BNB and is now selling 20 BNB.
 In other words, the trader is now short BNB.
 This is one of the biggest complexities with margin trading.
 Eventually, the user will close the position by buying back BNB.

 The gain or loss on the BNB should be the difference between the sale and subsequent re-purchase of the same cryptocurrency.
-The gain or loss will need to be calculated the same way (but separately on the BTC that was bought and eventually sold).
+The gain or loss will need to be calculated the same way (but separately on the BNB that was bought and eventually sold).
 The borrowing expense also needs to be accounted for in the tax calculations.

 For cryptocurrency holders lending to margin trading platforms like Bitfinex in exchange for interest, the interest earned needs to be reported as income.
 If that interest is paid out as cryptocurrency then that income becomes the cost basis when it is sold.

 Consider the tax implications of the following example: If User A lends 10 lots of BNB or 100 BNB total, they earn BNB × 10 in interest, or 0.57534 BNB.
 The 0.57534 BNB earned is taxable income.
 When it is exchanged for another cryptocurrency or for fiat currency, the gain or loss will be calculated as the difference between the sale proceeds and this taxable income.

 If User A trades the 0.57534 BNB for BTC, the 0.57534 BNB is taxed at the U.S. dollar value at the time of the transaction.
 If User A holds the 0.57534 BNB interest without trading it for another cryptocurrency or for fiat the entire tax year before selling it, any gain would be taxed at the preferable long-term capital gain rate.